(Article #2 in 3 Article Series on the Gospel Revealed)

 The true spiritual intent of the holy days were reflected in the actions of the sons of Aaron serving in either the tabernacle or the temple.
 Again, to them, these were the bloodiest days of the year.
 All the Passover lambs, all the extra lambs without spot along with the bullocks, goats and rams being killed on those Holy Days has a special spiritual meaning for Christians.

 Those Christians wanting to spiritually observe these days should always be mindful that these celebrations only occur because of “Christ crucified”.
 Christ our Passover is sacrificed for us (then a seven-day spring festival is held).
 The outpouring of the Holy Spirit (the Comforter) on Pentecost is because of the resurrected Christ (John 16:7).
 Jesus is also recognized as our Atonement (then a seven-day fall festival is held followed by the Last Great Day).
 It’s through the resurrection of the crucified Christ that we have access to the Father.
-He is the Lamb that was slain.
-Salvation is only through Jesus Christ justifying, sanctifying and glorifying us.
+It’s as though He is telling us that before we celebrate a 7 day festival in the spring and another one in the fall, He wants us to remember that He is the Lamb that was slain.
+Salvation is only through Jesus Christ and Him crucified justifying, sanctifying and glorifying us.

 The cross of Christ is the pivotal point in human history whereby people of faith can become new creatures in Christ and receive eternal salvation.
 Jesus said, “Most assuredly, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.
 Whoever eats My flesh and drinks My blood has eternal life, and I will raise him up at the last day” (John 6:53-54).
 “Christ crucified” (“Lamb slain”) is central to the gospel.
 It is the gospel in 2 words (see previous article, “The Gospel Revealed in Two Words”).
 It is also central to the meaning of those 3 festival seasons.